bunkat/later/Readme.md

 #### Day of Year (dy)

 Denotes number of days within a year.
 Minimum value is 1, maximum value is 366.
 Specify 0 for last.

 #### Week of Month (wm)

 Denotes number of weeks within a month.
 The first week is the week that includes the 1st of the month.
 Subsequent weeks start on Sunday.
 Minimum value is 1, maximum value is 5.
 Specify 0 for last.

+For example, February of 2012:

-    February 2nd,  2012 - Week 1
+    Week 1 - February 2nd,  2012
-    February 5th,  2012 - Week 2
+    Week 2 - February 5th,  2012
-    February 12th, 2012 - Week 3
+    Week 3 - February 12th, 2012
-    February 19th, 2012 - Week 4
+    Week 4 - February 19th, 2012
-    February 26th, 2012 - Week 5 (or 0)
+    Week 5 - February 26th, 2012

 #### Week of Year (wy)

 Denotes the ISO 8601 week date.
 For more information see: [http://en.wikipedia.org/wiki/ISO_week_date](http://en.wikipedia.org/wiki/ISO_week_date).
 Minimum value is 1, maximum value is 53.
 Specify 0 for last.

 #### Month of Year (M)

 Denotes the months within a year.
 Minimum value is 1, maximum value is 12.
 Specify 0 for last.

     1 - January